 The Chapter also works in partnership with the Western Washington University Surfrider club that helps locate interns for the Larabee State Park Stewardship Park, promote the organization on campus, and assist in beach cleanups in locations around the Bellingham area.
 Please contact the club for information on upcoming events and more.

 The Seattle Chapter continues to be involved with a Hold On To Your Butt (HOTYB) program to reduce cigarette litter on local streets, beaches, and other sources that allow them to get into our waters.
 The chapter has recently begun installing Surfrider cigarette ash cans at Alki beach with hopes of expanding the program with local businesses, community groups, and the city of Seattle.

 Additionally, the chapter conducts beach cleanups in the Seattle area and often times at the Jetty in Westport.
 Recent beach cleanups have taken place at Alki Beach, Juanita Beach in Kirkland, Westhaven State Park, and Golden Gardens.
 For more information, contact Chapter Chair Johan.

 The South Sound Chapter is very engaged in local water quality testing, monthly beach cleanups, hosting speakers series, and is currently working with the city on a reusable bag inactive similar to other Washington cities such as Bellingham, Port Townsend, and several others.

 For more information on water quality testing and how to get involved please contact Ben.
 We currently have six regular sample sites in the South Sound and are looking to expand to more.
 For general inquiries, questions about the bag initiative, beach cleanups, or speaker series, please contact the chapter and a local member will make sure to follow-up with you.

 The Olympic Peninsula Chapter supports their local beaches with beach cleanups, both remote and at public locations.
 Also, they provide portable toilets at locations frequented by surfers.
-The chapter is always welcoming of new members and new ideas and provides several opportunities throughout the year to get outside and involved throw their stewardship program on a property near Port Angeles.
+The chapter is always welcoming of new members and new ideas and provides several opportunities throughout the year to get outside and involved through their stewardship program on a property near Port Angeles.